Exploring Olives: Folklore, Facts, and Fun Food Recipes

 - Drain pasta, reserving 1/2 cup of the cooking water.

 - Add pasta to saute pan.
 Toss to coat.
 Add 1/2 of each of the cheese.
 Toss again.
-Add some of the reserved pasta water if needed to create creamy sauce.
+Add some of the reserved pasta water if needed to create a creamy sauce.

 - Serve pasta with remaining cheese on top.